BV-BRC/BV-BRC-Docs/docroot/quick_references/services/ha_numbering_service.md

 ### Action Buttons

-* **ID TYPE - The user can change the sequence ID in the displayed alignment by selecting query and using the “ID TYPE” option.
-The user can view the alignment with simplified common name or strain name.
+* **ID TYPE** - Changes the sequence ID in the displayed alignment by selecting query and using the “ID TYPE” option.
+Then the alignment can be viewed with a simplified common name or strain name.

 ![ID Type Button](../images/ha_numbering/id_type.png)

+* **Download** - Downloads query sequences, availabel in several formats:
-* **MSA in text format
+  * MSA in text format
-·      MSA in aligned fasta format
+  * MSA in aligned fasta format
-·      Numbering Conversion Table in excel format.
+  * Numbering Conversion Table in excel format.
-·      MSA Image
+  * MSA Image

 ![Download Button](../images/ha_numbering/download.png)